 Roy and Joanne Schwarcz

 Roy Schwarcz was born and raised in New York.
-His mother had emigrated from Berlin, due to the persecution of the Jews by the Nazis.
-At the age of thirteen he received his Bar Mitzvah in the Orthodox tradition.
+His mother emigrated to the United States from Berlin to escape Nazi Germany.
+His father was raised in New York City.
+At the age of thirteen, Roy became a Bar Mitzvah in the Orthodox tradition.